AlexKwangwoo/django_practice/README.md

-this is only for the practice for Django Basic
+This is only for the practice for Django Basic

 1. type pipenv shell
 2. type python manage.py runserver